-- The Environment Agency (EA) are running the Land-Sea Interface (LSI) Project as part of Year 3 of the marine Natural Capital and Ecosystem Assessment Programme (mNCEA).
-The LSI Project aims to improve reporting of available evidence of ecosystem services provided by key estuarine and coastal habitats, including saltmarshes, mudflats, and seagrass meadows. - A key ecosystem service in coastal systems is remediation of nutrient pollution through sediment burial, vegetative uptake and microbial processing.
+- The Environment Agency (EA) are running the 'Natural capital approaches at the land-sea interface' (LSI) project as part of year 3 of the marine Natural Capital and Ecosystem Assessment (mNCEA) programme.
+The LSI project aims to improve reporting of available evidence of ecosystem services provided by key estuarine and coastal habitats, including saltmarshes, mudflats, and seagrass beds. - A key ecosystem service in coastal systems is remediation of nutrient pollution through sediment burial, vegetative uptake and microbial processing.
 Denitrification is a facultative anaerobic process where microbial activity transforms nitrate (NO_3^-), which in high concentrations can be environmentally harmful, into the environmentally benign dinitrogen gas (N_2).
-Denitrification's magnitude is considered particularly important in saltmarsh systems compared to other habitats, although an intermediate product, nitrous oxide (N_2O), can also be given off and contribute to climate change. - Despite the perceived importance, quantitative evidence regarding the magnitude of denitrification is generally lacking in English saltmarsh habitats.
-Furthermore, because denitrification is mediated by microbes, rate variation is expected across space and time in relation to fluctuations in resources (e.g. substrate (NO_3^-) availability for the reaction, carbon to sustain microbial denitrifier populations) and conditions (e.g. temperature, oxygen availability, pH). - Here, building on methods developed through a pilot study at Thorney Island, Chichester Harbour (Perring, Aberg, et al., 2024), we advance understanding of denitrification, and its relationship with purported drivers, through a national-scale study of intact saltmarsh systems in England.
-We quantify and explain variation in denitrification rates across environmental contexts using classic vegetation survey techniques, core extraction, and subsequent laboratory processing. - For the national saltmarsh survey, we surveyed two marshes, in each of six estuaries: Solway, Morecambe Bay, Ribble, Humber, Blackwater, and Chichester (The Solent).
-The saltmarshes in these estuaries range in extent, climate and underlying sediment, nutrient pollution loads (and sources), and have different land management regimes (e.g. the intensity of grazing by domestic livestock). - This variation across estuaries comes with opportunities and challenges: it provides a robust basis to benchmark denitrification rates but disentangling 'regional-scale' drivers of denitrification is difficult given co-variation in explanatory variables. - We characterised vegetation in three zones representative of plant communities in each marsh by randomly placing six 1 x 1 m quadrats per zone at least 20 m apart from each other.
-In general, vegetation would be considered to represent 'pioneer/low' (e.g. Spartina- or Salicornia-dominated), 'low-mid' (e.g. mixed communities of Atriplex, Armeria, Plantago, Limonium, and Puccinellia), and 'high' (e.g. Elymus-dominated) marsh plant communities across a typical marsh elevation gradient.
-Due to erosion/tidal scour, nutrient impacts on saltmarsh vegetation or factors like coastal squeeze, not all marshes had such clearly identifiable zones.
+Denitrification's magnitude is considered particularly important in saltmarsh systems compared to other habitats, although an intermediate product, nitrous oxide (N_2O), can also be given off and contribute to climate change. - Despite the perceived importance, quantitative evidence regarding the magnitude of denitrification is generally lacking in English saltmarsh, seagrass and mudflat habitats.
+Furthermore, because denitrification is mediated by microbes, rate variation is expected across space and time in relation to fluctuations in conditions (e.g. temperature, oxygen availability, pH) and resources (e.g. substrate (NO_3^-)) availability for the reaction, carbon to sustain microbial denitrifier populations). - Here, building on methods developed through a pilot study at Thorney Island, Chichester Harbour (Perring, Aberg, et al., 2024), we improve the evidence base on denitrification, and potential relationships with purported drivers, through a national-scale study of intact saltmarsh systems, seagrass beds and mudflats in coastal sites across England and a seasonal study of denitrification rates in saltmarsh.
+Using a combination of classic vegetation survey techniques, core extraction, and subsequent laboratory processing, we aim to quantify and explain relative variation in denitrification rates across environmental contexts. - For the national saltmarsh survey, we surveyed two saltmarshes, in each of six estuaries between August and November 2024.
+For the seagrass and mudflat study we surveyed two seagrass beds and two mudflats in each of six coastal sites, two of which were the same as saltmarsh estuaries i.e. Blackwater in Essex and Chichester Harbour in the Solent between December 2024 and March 2025.
+In two saltmarshes, Old Hall in the Blackwater (southeast England) and Warton Bank in the Ribble (northwest England), we sampled every six to eight weeks from August/September 2024 to January 2025 to characterise seasonal denitrification and vegetation dynamics. - The habitats in these coastal sites are arrayed over different climate conditions and underlying sediment, nutrient pollution loads (and sources), and, for the saltmarshes, have different current land management regimes (e.g. the intensity of grazing by domestic livestock).
+The variation across sites comes with opportunities and challenges: it provides a robust basis to benchmark denitrification rates, but it makes it difficult to disentangle potential 'regional-scale' drivers of denitrification given co-variation in explanatory variables.